keone/crypto-reading-list/Dev/SolanaProgramming.md

       })
     );

-    // TDOO add assertions
+    // TODO add assertions
   });
 });
 ```

 ### Walkthrough: Anchor and Escrow (WIP)
-_Anchor is framework for building and interacting with smart contracts on Solana.
+_Anchor is a framework for building and interacting with smart contracts on Solana.
 Think Ruby on Rails for Solana._

 "Vanilla" Solana programming is pretty low-level: you have to remember the position order of `accounts`, manually serialize/deserialize, etc.
 As programmers, we understand too well the value of **abstraction**.
-When was the last time you mapped a Python program to an x86 instruction?
+When was the last time you thought about what x86 instructions your Python programming is executing?
-That's hyperbolic, but you understand my point: Anchor is a framework roughly at the same level of what Flask does for Python web dev.
+That's hyperbolic, but you get the point: Anchor is a framework roughly at the same level of what Flask does for Python web dev.

-But Anchor is also more than an abstraction layer.
-It supercharges your workflow: `anchor-cli` enables rapid-fire development.
+But Anchor is more than an abstraction layer: it supercharges your workflow, enabling rapid-fire development.
 A single CLI command `anchor test` will build, deploy and "integration test" your Solana program all at once!
-Remember when your first discovered **hot-reloading** your web app with every code change?
+Remember when you first discovered **hot-reloading** your web app with every code change?
 This feels exactly the same.

 #### Goals
-> 1. highlight why Anchor makes Solana programming easier by rewriting Escrow
+1. highlight why Anchor makes Solana programming easier by rewriting Escrow
-> 2. peel back Anchor's abstraction layers and understand how it translates to vanilla Solana
+2. peel back Anchor's abstraction layers and understand how it translates to vanilla Solana
-> 3. make you "productive" ASAP, because now you write Solana programs with an automated feedback loop
+3. make you "productive" ASAP, because now you write Solana programs with an automated feedback loop

 TODO notes:
 - abstract away input validation, ceremony, administrative vs. business logic, analogize to decorators in python